 Associate of Business Administration: Office System Degree Info

-Through a 2-year associate's degree program in business and office administration systems, students may become equipped to handle a variety of necessary day-to-day responsibilities in the professional office workplace.
-They might gain a general overview of economic practices and business logistics, in addition to acquiring knowledge of business administration principles.
+Students enrolled in an Associate of Business Administration (ABA) Office System degree program gain a general overview of economic practices and business logistics, in addition to acquiring knowledge of business administration principles.
 Programs may consist of approximately 65 credit hours and are more commonly found in an Associate of Applied Science format rather than an Associate of Business Administration format.
 Depending on the school, students may be able to study online.
 A high school diploma is generally required for admission.

-- Office system management
+- Office system management and spreadsheet management

-- Word processing
+- Word and information processing

 - Document publication

 - Business mathematics and communication

 Popular Career Options

 After earning the associate's degree, students are fully prepared to apply for office positions or increase their knowledge through a bachelor's degree program.
 Professionals in this field are commonly responsible for filing, organization, data storage and communication in the workplace.
 Possible job titles could include administrative assistant, office administrator, executive secretary, and help desk staff worker.